 Indeed, lines 2 and 5 are partly elevated, and line 6 even runs outside on 45% of its length, above the Boulevards Extérieurs.

 But the best part is definitely the Western side, between Pasteur and Passy, where you can enjoy a view on the Invalides and the Eiffel Tower, see the beautiful metallic architecture of the elevated stations and enjoy a gorgeous view over the river when you cross the Bir-Hakeim bridge.
-Not by chance the favourite place for Marlon Brando in Last Tango in Paris…
+Not by chance the favourite place of Marlon Brando in Last Tango in Paris…